FadhiliNjagi/river/README.md

 # River: Virtual Assistant
 Ever been frustrated with how Cortana is not available in some regions, or lacks some features?
 River is here to fill the gap.
-Absolutely free and open-source, and with cool features.
+It has cool features and is absolutely free.

 ## What can River do
 River does tasks for you like opening apps, music and reading you the news.